 Oh Danny's Girl

 There are three key scenes in "Daniel's Daughter" which I would say all happen within the first 20 minutes.
-We see that Catherine is due to marry a much older man who doesn't want children, we see that Catherine has issues of abandonment to deal with when it comes to her father having sent her to live with relatives and then there is the handsome and more age appropriate Connor back in New Kerry.
-Now the only way you cannot predict how this movie will go will be if it is the first time you have watched one of these Hallmark style movies as everything about "Daniel's Daughter" is predictable.
+We see that Catherine is due to marry a much older man who doesn't want children, we see that Catherine has issues of abandonment to deal with when it comes to her father having sent her to live with relatives and then there is the handsome and more age appropriate Conner back in New Kerry.
+Now the only way you cannot predict how "Daniel's Daughter" will go will be if it is the first time you have watched one of these Hallmark style movies as everything about it is predictable.

 What this all boils down to is that "Daniel's Daughter" is typical; typical story, typical romance, typical characters and even typical attempts at accents.
-For some the typical will be annoying but as a minor distraction "Daniel's Daughter" is a pleasant afternoon watch.
+For some the typical will be annoying but as a minor distraction "Daniel's Daughter" is a pleasant afternoon movie.